Spot Trading vs Perpetual Futures Trading: What Every Crypto Exchange Founder Needs to Know

 - Long-Term Holders: Spot trading fits perfectly.
 You own the asset, can stake it, withdraw anytime, and avoid funding fees or contract expiries.

 - Arbitrage Traders: Both products serve well.
-Arbitrageurs pair spot and perpetual futures to profit from price differences or funding rate gaps, lowering risk and boosting yield.
+Arbitrage traders often run perpetual futures vs spot spreads to capture funding or basis differences, or funding rate gaps, lowering risk and boosting yield.

 Which Is Better For Crypto Exchanges?
 Product and Revenue Considerations